GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/triaxialDriver/Example.rst

 Any solid material model implemented in GEOSX can be called by the ``TriaxialDriver``.

-For this problem, Extended Drucker Prager model ``ExtendedDruckerPrager`` is used to describe the mechanical behavior of an isotropic material, when subjected to external loading.
+For this problem, Extended Drucker Prager model ``ExtendedDruckerPrager`` is used to describe the mechanical behavior of an isotropic material, when subject to external loading.
 As for the material parameters, ``defaultInitialFrictionAngle``, ``defaultResidualFrictionAngle`` and ``defaultCohesion`` denote the initial friction angle, the residual friction angle, and cohesion, respectively, as defined by the Mohr-Coulomb failure envelope.
 As the residual friction angle ``defaultResidualFrictionAngle`` is larger than the initial one ``defaultInitialFrictionAngle``, a strain hardening model is adopted, whose hardening rate is given as ``defaultHardening="0.0001"``.
 If the residual friction angle is set to be less than the initial one, strain weakening will take place.